Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

-\begin{lemma} Given a single-lane ring road of circumference $c$ with $R$ vehicles distributed uniformly at random (but not necessarily independently) along the length of the ring, the probability that an arbitrary fixed point on that ring is reachable over time horizon $T$ by a vehicle is upper bounded as follows:
+\begin{lemma} Given a single-lane ring road of circumference $c$ with $R$ unconnected vehicles (HVs or UCAVs) distributed uniformly at random (but not necessarily independently) along the length of the ring, the probability that an arbitrary fixed point on that ring is reachable over time horizon $t$ by a vehicle is bounded above as follows:

-where $d_i(v_{i,0}, a_{i, max}, T)$ is the reachable range for vehicle $i$ over the time horizon. \end{lemma}
+where $d_i(v_{i,0}, a_{i, max}, t)$ is the reachable range for vehicle $i$ over the time horizon. \end{lemma}

-\begin{proof} Suppose $X$ is the fixed merge point.
-Let $H_i$ be the distance between the $i^{th}$ in-ring HV and $X$ (the asymmetric distance following the traffic flow).
+\begin{proof} Suppose $X$ is the fixed merge point and the $R$ unconnected vehicles are composed of $R-S$ HVs and $S$ UCAVs.
+Let $H_i$ be the asymmetric distance (following traffic flow) between the $i^{th}$ in-ring unconnected vehicle and $X$.
 Then the event

-where the first equality comes from the fact that the event $reach_{in-ring}$ happens if any of the HVs triggers the supervision condition, and the second equality comes from the reachability analysis for each HV.
+where the first equality comes from the fact that the event $C_{\text{in}}$ happens if any of the unconnected vehicles triggers the supervision condition, and the second equality comes from the reachability analysis for each HV and UCAV.
+Because the UCAVs cannot communicate with other vehicles in the system, merging AVs must adopt the same conservative approach applied to HVs.
+Indeed, from the merging AV's perspective, HVs and UCAVs are functionally indistinguishable.